-Data security breaches may disrupt our operations and adversely affect our operating results.
+Data security breaches and other cyber security risks may disrupt our operations and adversely affect our operating results.

+Attempts to gain unauthorized access to our information technology systems and that hosted by our third-party suppliers have become more sophisticated over time.
+These attempts, which might be related to industrial or other espionage, include covertly introducing malware to our computers and networks and impersonating authorized users, among others.
 Our network security and data recovery measures and those of third parties with which we contract, may not be adequate to protect against computer viruses, cyber-attacks, breaches, and similar disruptions from unauthorized tampering with our computer systems.
 The misappropriation, theft, sabotage or any other type of security breach with respect to any of our proprietary and confidential information that is electronically stored, including research or clinical data, could cause interruptions in our operations, could result in a material disruption of our clinical activities and business operations and could expose us to third-party legal claims.
 Furthermore, we could be required to make substantial expenditures of resources to remedy the cause of cyber-attacks or break-ins.
 This disruption could have a material adverse impact on our business, operating results and financial condition.
 Additionally, any break-in or trespass of our facilities that results in the misappropriation, theft, sabotage or any other type of security breach with respect to our proprietary and confidential information, including research or clinical data, or that results in damage to our research and development equipment and assets could have a material adverse impact on our business, operating results and financial condition.